Dark chocolate peppermint bark is one of the easiest Christmas treats to make.

 It will separate if it’s too cold.
 So if you left it too long in the freezer allow it to sit out for a bit.

-Break the dark chocolate peppermint bark into pieces.
+Break the dark chocolate peppermint bark into small pieces.

 Store in an air-tight container or place in gift containers to share.

 It’s that crazy easy!
 You almost can’t call it a recipe.